AndyNortrup/AndyNortrup.github.io/content/posts/product-management/rating-customer-insights.md

 In the interest of having some consistency I've come to like this scale for rating customer interest.

+* 0 - No interest or unknown
+* 1 - Might adopt
-0 - No interest or unknown<br>1 - Might adopt<br>2 - Would adopt, but not a priority<br>3 - Would adopt immediately<br>4 - Would drive eventual expansion<br>5 - Would drive immediate expansion
+* 2 - Would adopt, but not a priority
+* 3 - Would adopt immediately
+* 4 - Would drive eventual expansion
+* 5 - Would drive immediate expansion

 This is skewed a little towards enterprise B2B products where the expansion and adoption decisions are a little clearer and customers take their time to adopt.
 You can use these to consistently gauge how much interest across a broad spectrum of people providing feedback.&nbsp; Product managers, sales team, technical account managers all understand these pretty well in my experience.